vidyalathabadde/Atomic_Features/Atomic/guided_Atomic_OpenMPMigration/README.md

-# `BilateralFilter` Sample
+# `Atomic` Sample

-This sample uses OpenMP directives to perform a simple bilateral filter on an image and measures performance.
+This sample illustrates the read, write, update & capture clauses for the atomic directive.
 The original OpenACC source code is migrated to OpenMP to Offload on Intel® Platforms.

 | Area                  | Description
 |:---                       |:---